upanshu1310/ast1080-H1-analysis-tool/README.md

 A) Windows installation:

-	# run following commands (without serial numbers) in anaconda/miniconda terminal
+	# run following commands (without serial numbers) in anaconda/miniconda terminal.

 	1. cd C:\Users\YourUsername\Scripts
-	# choose the anaconda or miniconda check_and_install_packages.ps1 depending on anaconda or miniconda in the.
-	# replace YourUsername\Scripts with path to the appropriate script.
+	# replace YourUsername\Scripts with path to the appropriate script. eg cd C:\Users\YourUsername\Desktop\Hline-analysis-tool.

-	2. powershell.exe -ExecutionPolicy Bypass -File check_and_install_packages.ps1
+	2. powershell.exe -ExecutionPolicy Bypass -File windows_miniconda_install_packages.ps1
-	# replace check_and_install_packages.ps1 with appropriate file name.
+	# replace windows_miniconda_install_packages.ps1 with windows_anaconda_install_packages.ps1 if you are using anaconda.
 These are one time install requirements.

  	3. Use zadig to replace rtl2832u driver.
   		a.
 Connect the RTL-SDR dongle to the USB port.